 Because only authorized vehicles are allowed in the Bureau of Reclamation restricted security area near Hoover Dam, use an authorized service to launch at Hoover Dam if you bring your own private craft.
-The outfitter you select will transport you from the official meetup area across the street from the Hoover Dam Lodge near Boulder City, Nevada, to the launch site.
+The outfitter you select will transport you to the launch site.
 A government official must escort you through the restricted security area.

 Most adventurers navigate the first 16 miles of the water trail as a day trip and camp overnight at the Willow Beach Marina, which provides abundant time to hike, explore, and soak in the hidden hot springs.

 At the launch within sight of the enormous dam, put your kayak (loaded with camping provisions for your overnight adventure) into chilly water at river mile 64.
 Navigation markers indicate the distance in miles from Davis Dam, which is downstream, to Hoover Dam.
-Then, set off on the water under our nation's highest arch suspension bridge, the Pat Tillman Memorial Bridge, and below our largest concrete dam.
+Then, set off on the water under the world's highest concrete arch bridge, the Mike O'Callaghan–Pat Tillman Memorial Bridge, and below our largest concrete dam.
 It's a thrilling experience.